mathycoder/memory_lane/README.md

 Welcome to Memory Lane!
 This Sinatra web application allows you to create shared memories with different lanes of people, adding your own recollections and images to each memory.

-To install, run 'bundle install' to set up all of the gems in your local environment.
-Then run 'shotgun' and navigate to the index page.
+To install, first clone and fork this repository.
+Then run 'bundle install' to set up all of the gems in your local environment.
+Finally run 'shotgun' and navigate to the index page.